practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(F) From a Scala program to JavaScript for the web browser/README.md

 <br/>

-Now start the web server:
+Then start the web server:

 ```
 $ npm run dev